 How is the WooCommerce customer data stored in the database

-In this article we are going to show you how WooCommerce stores the customer data in the database.
-We’ll go through the main WooCommerce database tables that are used in WordPress to store any customer related information.
-This includes data, such as name, order history and billing address.
+This article will show you how WooCommerce stores customer data in the database.
+We’ll go through the main WooCommerce database tables used in WordPress to store customer-related information.
+This includes data such as name, order history, and billing address.

 woocommerce customer database

-A database is a collection of information that has been organized in such a way allowing for data to be added, retrieved or modified (via database queries) as necessary by an overall management system.
+A database is a collection of information organized to allow data to be added, retrieved, or modified (via database queries) as necessary by an overall management system.

 WooCommerce Database Structure